Pharmaceutical advertising regulation and medical device advertising in the United Arab Emirates

 The relevant Medical Product must only be advertised/marketed for the purpose that it was duly authorised for by the MoHAP, as set out on its approved labelling.

-The Publications Law also imposes the following general restrictions on advertising which are also applicable to medicines and medical devices:
+The Media Law and the NMC Advertising Code (now administered by the UAE Media Council) also imposes the following general restrictions on advertising which are also applicable to medicines and medical devices:

 • Advertisements must be in line with the law and must not breach any rules in the UAE;